tisba/fritz-tls/README.md

 General options are:
 * `--help` to get usage information
 * `--host` to specify how to talk to your FRITZ!Box (default: `http://fritz.box`)
-* `--insecure` to skip TLS verification when talking to `--host` in case it's HTTPS and you currently have a broken or expired TLS certificate installed.
+* `--insecure` to skip TLS verification when talking to `--host` in case it's HTTPS and you currently have a broken or expired TLS certificate.
 * `--tls-port` (default: `443`) TLS port of FRITZ!Box.
 This is used for certificate validation after installing.

 Let's Encrypt specific (`--auto-cert`) options are: